retooth2/xenharmlib/doc/quickstart.rst

 The pitch class index of the note is 0 because the note refers to the pitch index 12, which has pitch class 0 (the pitch class of 'C').
-In the notation context however it is seen as a 'B' with an accidental and 'B' has pitch class 11.
+In the notation context, however, it is seen as a 'B' with an accidental and 'B' has pitch class 11.

 You can see a similar effect when looking at the base interval index.
-On natural/accidental notes it too comes in two flavors: One for the actual pitch and one for the pitch of the natural:
+On natural/accidental notes, it too comes in two flavors: One for the actual pitch and one for the pitch of the natural:

 .. testcode::